Mustang of the Week: Staff Sgt. Anthony Pena

 |Downloads:

 This work, Mustang of the Week: Staff Sgt.
-Anthony Pena [Image 3 of 3], by SSgt Dustin Braaten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Anthony Pena, by SSgt Dustin Braaten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.